e2ebridge/e2e-bridge-cli/README.md

 * `-g|--git` Use "git archive" for building the repository.
 This is ignored for all commands but "pack".

 ### Service Preferences:
-Currently the Bridge supports following preferences:
+Currently the Bridge supports the following preferences:
 - All services:
   * automaticStartup : boolean
   * automaticRestart : boolean